Symplectic resolutions for multiplicative quiver varieties and character varieties for punctured surfaces: Open questions and future directions

 \subsection{Non-emptiness of multiplicative quiver varieties}

-As explained in the previous sections, one of the subtleties of in the study of multiplicative quiver varieties is represented by the fact that it is not known in general when they are non-empty (nor how many connected components they have).
+As explained in the previous sections, one of the subtleties in the study of multiplicative quiver varieties is the fact that it is not known in general when they are non-empty (nor how many connected components they have).
 On the other hand, there are special cases in which non-emptiness can be shown.
 For example, when $q=1$, then, for any quiver $Q$ and any vector $\alpha\in \N^{Q_0}$, the zero representation is a suitable element of $\mr{Rep}(\Lambda^q, \alpha)$, since the invertibility condition is automatically satisfied as well as the multiplicative preprojective relation.
 Thus $\mm_{1,0}(Q,\alpha) \neq \emptyset$.
 More generally, for every real root $\beta \in R^+_{q,\theta}$, then by applying reflection sequences as in Section \ref{ss:flat-roots} (see also the discussion after Corollary \ref{c:wk-sigma-converse}), we conclude that $\mm_{q,\theta}(Q,\beta) \neq \emptyset$.
 As a result, if $\alpha$ can be expressed as a sum of real roots in $R^+_{q,\theta}$ (not necessarily coordinate vectors) then $\mm_{q,\theta}(Q,\alpha) \neq \emptyset$.

-Another, less trivial, case in which we are guaranteed that $\mm_{q, \theta}(Q, \alpha)$ is non-empty is when $Q$ is star-shaped and $\alpha \in N_{q,\theta}$: then, in order to construct a representation of dimension $\alpha$, one can use the correspondence of between multiplicative quiver varieties and character varieties of punctured surfaces and, further, use parabolic bundles and monodromy, see \cite{cb-monod} (and \cite{yamakawa} for $\theta \neq 0$).
-In the crab-shaped case, we then also know that $\mm_{q,\theta}(Q,\alpha) \neq \emptyset$ for $\alpha \in N_{q,\theta}$, using Thompson's thesis \cite{Tho-csglg}, as explained in the proof of Corollary \ref{c:crab-sr}.
+Another important and less trivial case in which we are guaranteed that $\mm_{q, \theta}(Q, \alpha)$ is non-empty is when $Q$ is crab-shaped (for arbitrary $\alpha \in N_{q,\theta}$): this follows from the arguments of the proof of Corollary \ref{c:crab-sr} (relying on \cite{cb-monod} and \cite{Tho-csglg}).
+We remark that, by the arguments of \cite[\S 4.3, 4.4]{yamakawa}, relying on the correspondence between character varieties of punctured surfaces and moduli of parabolic bundles and \cite[\S 5]{inaba}, it follows that these varieties are in fact irreducible except possibly in certain cases of a crab-shaped quiver with a single loop (when, after reducing to the fundamental region, the support includes exactly one branch).

 We can also ask when the stable locus $\mm_{q,\theta}^s(Q,\alpha) \neq \emptyset$.
 Note that an answer to this question for all $\alpha$ also answers the question of non-emptiness of the entire locus, since every point in $\mm_{q,\theta}(Q,\alpha)$ is represented by a polystable representation.
 More explicitly, $\mm_{q,\theta}(Q,\alpha) \neq \emptyset$ if and only if $\alpha$ can be represented as a sum of roots $\alpha^{(i)}$ for which $\mm_{q,\theta}^s(Q,\alpha^{(i)}) \neq \emptyset$.
 Note that, when $\alpha \in \Sigma_{q,\theta}$, then non-emptiness of $\mm_{q,\theta}(Q,\alpha)$ is equivalent to that of $\mm_{q,\theta}^s(Q,\alpha)$, by Proposition \ref{rep-equidim2}.
 Our expectation (*) says that $\mm_{q,\theta}^s(Q,\alpha) \neq \emptyset$ implies $\alpha \in \Sigma_{q,\theta}$.